 Intelligence is one of those traits that’s quite important in service dogs.
 After all, service dogs are often trained to do complex tasks and have to know how to do them without fail.
 A good personality, however, is just as important – not only must service dogs learn to love their owner, but they need to be comfortable with anyone who happens to come around.
 In fact, being calm is usually one of the most important qualities that a service dog can have, as they need to work as an extension of their owners rather than causing disturbances when they accompany their owners to new places.

 Service dogs also need to be hard workers.
-While it can be great to have a laid-back pet, your service dog needs to be able to stay on task when he or she is with you.
+While it can be great to have a laid-back dog breed, your service dog needs to be able to stay on task when he or she is with you.
 Likewise, you’ll need to make sure that your dog is clean enough to stay around with you in public places.

 The Best Service Dog Breeds